DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapes/imageHeight.md

 Specifies the shape image's fractional height.

 ---
-This property specifies a fraction from 0 to 1 that represents the shape image height in relation to the shape height.
-If the **imageHeight** property is set to 1, the image height is equal to the shape height.
+The [defaultImageUrl](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/#defaultImageUrl) option specifies the URL of an image displayed inside the shape.
+Use the **imageHeight** option to specify the ratio of the image's height to the shape's height.
+If the **imageHeight** property is set to 1, the image height is then equal to the shape height.

-The absolute image height is calculated by multiplying the **imageHeight** value by the shape's height.
+The **imageHeight** option is not in effect if the [baseType](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/#baseType) option is specified.